 In the past few months, I’ve discovered that neither of the stories above – about the gardens or his family – was true.

-Dad would have found that fascinating, and at first I thought it was sad that he didn’t live to look over my new discoveries with me, but – seen in the larger view – I think maybe it’s good that he didn’t.
-Those truths might have changed his view about the things he believed and built, and I think that would have been too great a loss.
+Dad would have found that fascinating, and at first I thought it was sad that he didn’t live to examine my new discoveries with me, but – seen in the larger view – I think maybe it’s good that he didn’t.
+Those truths might have changed his understanding of things he believed and built, and I think that would have been too great a loss.

 The garden was called Tiger Balm Gardens, and it was a very unusual place.
 A wealthy Chinese businessman created it in the 1930s as a sort of tribute/introduction to Chinese culture for western visitors.
-In addition to the garden in Hong Kong, there was one in Fujian and another in Singapore, each attached to a sort of manor house where the members of this wealthy family resided.
-It was unusual for the gardens of such a house to be open to the public, and in addition to tourists, many locals visited regularly to enjoy the beautiful site.
-The tour guides’ patter was meticulous, and I am confident that dad wasn’t the only young sailor who failed to realize that he was looking, not at a centuries-old family garden, but at a 30-year-old theme park.
+In addition to the garden in Hong Kong, there was one in Fujian and another in Singapore, each attached to a sort of manor house where the members of this wealthy family lived.
+It’s unusual for the gardens of such a house to be open to the public; in addition to tourists, many locals visited regularly to enjoy the beautiful site.
+The tour guides’ patter was meticulous, and I am confident that dad wasn’t the only young sailor who failed to realize that he was looking at – not at a centuries-old family garden, but a 30-year-old theme park.

-That’s not a bad thing, though, I think.
-The legend of Tiger Balm Gardens (named for the product whose profits paid for it – and which is still marketed today) is greater than its reality.
+That’s not a bad thing, I think.
+The legend of Tiger Balm Gardens (the product whose profits financed it – Tiger Balm – is still marketed today) is greater than its reality.
 It’s not only a story of the kind of family continuity that Dad craved, but also an opening to understand the history of a people and a region which was very different from his own.
-It offered many westerners a glimpse into a history and a way of thinking that they might otherwise not have seen, and undoubtedly influenced many to learn more.
+It offered many westerners a glimpse into a people and a way of thinking that they might otherwise not have seen, and it undoubtedly influenced many to learn more.

 While the story of Tiger Balm Gardens is not “factual,” its legend holds truths which carry greater weight.
 Or, I should say, “held” – the garden my father saw was destroyed in 2004 to make way for a housing development.
 I am glad to know the facts – and sorry that I will never know its truths first hand.

 The other story – the history of dad’s family – was a little tougher to unearth.
 My grandfather was born in the Indian Territories – it wasn’t until a few years later that the area became the state of Oklahoma.
-Record keeping was not always similar to the rest of the United States, and a lot of archives were simply not online, so being far away made it a challenge to find anything helpful.
+Record keeping was not always similar to the rest of the United States, and a lot of archives are not yet online, so being far away makes it a challenge to find anything helpful.
 When I did find records, they were often confusing or mismatched, and “using nicknames rather than real names” seemed to be a family tradition..